bryandong24/reu_adaptation/README.md

 ### Model Checkpoint

 The trained model checkpoint (~4.3 GB) is too large for GitHub.
-It is available at: **[huggingface.co/bryandong/pushf-diffusion-policy](https://huggingface.co/bryandong/pushf-diffusion-policy)**
+So, it is available at: **[huggingface.co/bryandong/pushf-diffusion-policy](https://huggingface.co/bryandong/pushf-diffusion-policy)**

 The checkpoint includes the full model weights, EMA weights, optimizer state, and training configuration.